enyojs/ui-tests/README.md

 The `helpers` module adds some promise chain methods specifically for testing Enyo.
 Currently, these methods include:

 * `getClasses` - Element method that returns the classes as an array
-* `enyoProperty` - Browser method that finds an enyo instance by id and returns the value of a property.
+* `enyoPropertyGet` - Browser method that finds an enyo instance by id and returns the value of a property.
+* `enyoPropertySet` - Browser method that finds an enyo instance by id and sets the value of a property.

 There is also a general method to scroll elements into view: